We know that being in ministry often means you can’t leave everything and return to school, so we’ve given you some learning options.

 Virtual Modules or Classes

 Join a module or semester-long residential course from home via the Internet in real-time.
-You will need to be logged in at certain times to complete these courses (some recording and playback options are available if you a miss a class).
+Since you are joining a live class, you will need to be logged in at specific times on specific days to complete these courses (some recording and playback options are available if you a miss an occasional class).
 Regular attendance in virtual classes is required.

 Advanced Placement refers to the acceptance of certain undergraduate courses to fulfill seminary course requirements.
 Students who receive Advanced Placement will receive academic credit for these courses and will not have to take the corresponding Seminary course.
 This has no relationship to the transfer of graduate credits into the Seminary.